sampsyo/home/_drafts/fpgaabstraction.md

 RTL design may seem friendly and familiar to veteran hardware hackers, but the productivity gap with software languages is unfathomable.

 **Role 2:** *Verilog is a low-level abstraction for FPGA hardware resources.* That is, Verilog is to an FPGA as an ISA is to a CPU.
 It may not be convenient to program in, but it’s a good target for compilers from higher-level languages because it directly describes what goes on in the hardware.

-TK and indeed…
+And it’s the programming language of last resort for when you need to eke out the last few percentage points of performance.

-The *de facto* ISA for today’s computational FPGAs is Verilog.
+And indeed, Verilog is the *de facto* ISA for today’s computational FPGAs.
 The major FPGA vendors’ toolchains take Verilog as input, and compilers from higher-level languages emit Verilog as their output.
+[Vendors keep bitstream formats secret][secretbs],
 In a world where [bitstream formats are secret][secretbs], lower-level control over FPGA hardware is infeasible.
-The problem is that Verilog neither does a good job as a low-level hardware abstraction nor as a high-level programming abstraction.

 The problem with this framing is that Verilog is too far removed from the hardware.
 The abstraction gap between RTL and FPGA hardware is enormous: it traditionally contains synthesis, place & route, technology mapping, TK.